86.5 F

 Dear Editor,

-I am writing in response to your article entitled “When Indoctrination is in Your School Voted To Make Sure You Won’t Know.”
-While I appreciated the thoughtful discussion of HB1507, one important and necessary aspect of that legislation was not addressed.
+I am writing in response to your article entitled “When Indoctrination is in Your School Suhas Voted To Make Sure You Won’t Know.”
+While I appreciated the thoughtful discussion of HB1507, one important and necessary aspect of that was not addressed.

-Specifically, HB1507 would “Prohibit … [teaching] to any student or employee the concept that (a) any race is inherently superior or inferior; (b) any individual is racist, privileged, oppressive, biased, or responsible for actions committed by others of the same race or skin color by virtue of the individual’s race or skin color.”
+Specifically, HB1507 would “Prohibit … [teaching] to any student or school board employee the concept that (a) any race is inherently superior or inferior; (b) any individual is racist, privileged, oppressive, biased, or responsible for actions committed by others of the same race or skin color by virtue of the individual’s race or skin color.”

-One would not think this statement would be necessary as parents generally trust the public school system to provide a quality that fosters long-term opportunities for children to grow and live out the American dream.
+One would not think this statement would be necessary as parents generally trust the public school system to provide a quality that fosters long-term opportunities for to grow and live out the American dream.
 However, the politicization of public-school education presents a challenge to families seeking to form their children according to dearly held morals and values.

 Combine these revelations with the denial by local school boards that this teaching was even part of the school curriculum.
-By the time the 2021 Virginia gubernatorial election rolled around, parents had had enough.
+By the time the 2021 gubernatorial election rolled around, parents had had enough.

-In fact, the group Parents Defending Education found scores of examples of critical race theory in K-12 schools, including County Public Schools pushing a “ Kindergarten” video and Loudoun County Public Schools contracting with a group to teach “critical race theory development.”
+In fact, the group Parents Defending Education found scores of examples of critical race theory in K-12 schools, including Fairfax County Public Schools pushing a “ Kindergarten” video and Loudoun County Public Schools contracting with a group to teach “critical race theory development.”

 Democratic activists and politicians in Loudoun County have tried to silence those opposed to the inclusion of critical race theory in the curriculum.
 Clearly, Virginia Democrats do not support a parent’s right to an education free of radical, political beliefs for their child and are determined to divide children into “oppressors” and “victims,” impugning the “oppressor” as “privileged” and actively working to shut down any opposition to their agenda.